min2ha/ukwa-site/content/target/54325/index.en.md

   "subject": "UK General Election 2017"
 }

-# University of Liverpool Management School: What does your party's General Election 2017 manifesto say about football?

 The almost complete disregard of football in the 2017political party manifestos suggests that football (and sport in general) is closer to the public than the politicians who lead us.